HWal/Water_meter_reader/README.md

 * A water meter
 * An ESP32 cam webcam

-All items are cheap, and can be found on Ebay.
+The camera is cheap, and can be found on Ebay.

 Files
 -----